prestodb/presto/CONTRIBUTING.md

 ### Building the Web UI

 The Presto Web UI is composed of several React components and is written in JSX and ES6.
 This source code is compiled and packaged into browser-compatible JavaScript, which is then checked in to the Presto source code (in the `dist` folder).
 You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to execute these commands.

+Install Node.js from [Download Node.js](https://nodejs.org/en/download/)

+To install Yarn using Homebrew:

+    brew install yarn

-To update this folder after making changes, simply run:
+To update this folder after making changes, run:

     yarn --cwd presto-main/src/main/resources/webapp/src install